Toble007/COVID-19_CS_5010_Project/Final Report.md

 *Describe briefly your process, starting from where you obtained your data all the way to means of obtaining results/output.*

 ## Vaccine Clean-Up
+For our vaccine data, we needed to eliminate non-countries, backfill missing data and replace with 0’s, recalculate our running total columns based on daily inputs, and choose a timeline that maximized our observations per country while minimizing reporting inconsistencies.
+For this, we established a 7 day resampling window.

 ## COVID Case Clean-Up
+For our case data, we identified sparse data fields and dropped them, consolidated our data using the resampling frequency used in our vaccine data, adjusted the vaccine timeline so when we merge data on date, a vaccine week wouldn’t start in the middle of a case week, and filled missing data with 0s.

 ## Cultural Dimension Clean-Up
+The cultural dimension data required us to identify which country names and codes didn’t align with our other data, and we renamed appropriately.
+We also imputed missing data with the corresponding region’s median data point and eliminated countries with missing data after imputation.

 ## Economic Indicator Clean-Up
+The economic indicator dataset required reformatting the dataframe itself.
+We melted the year columns into a single field and established a new field for the respective indicator value.
+We then identified which indicators covered the most countries, and, of these indicators, which had the most recent data.
+We further reduced our indicators by gathering further insight into what they actually measured and hypothesizing which offered the most predictive value for our purposes.
+With the data now cleaned and ready, we could begin modelling and Thomas will take us through that.

 ## Merging Datasets